Obama vows to "bring to justice" ambassador's killers

 Clips of the "Innocence of Muslims," the film that stirred the deadly attacks, had been circulating on the Internet for weeks before protests erupted.
 They show an amateurish production portraying the Prophet Mohammad as a womanizer, a homosexual and a child abuser.

-For many Muslims, any depiction of the Prophet is blasphemous and caricatures or other characterisations have in the past provoked protests all over the Muslim world.
+For many Muslims, any depiction of the Prophet is blasphemous and caricatures or other characterizations have in the past provoked protests all over the Muslim world.

 U.S. media said the film was produced by an Israeli-American property developer.
 Internet links indicated it was by Sam Bacile, a name that could have Egyptian origins.
 But Reuters could not independently confirm his responsibility for the film, or even that Bacile was his real name.